Rob42101/CODEBREAKER/readme.md

 From there, you can choose whatever level of play you wish and the game scores will continue to accumulate.

 Please enjoy.
-If you have any comments or feedback, please use this channel.
+If you have any comments or feedback, please use this channel, or you can PM me (rob101) at the [Applefritter.com](https://www.applefritter.com/) website.